mag2590/webui/editor/README.md

 Freeseer Video Page Template Editor allow users to easily create webpages with a video and optionally integrated ether pad and/or irc client.
 This helps people with easy chatting or collaborative editing while watching videos, whether it's a live stream or an archived film.

 The template editor also supports customized branding.
-It's easy to specify color, logo, texts all around the page, as well as
+It's easy to specify color, logo, texts all around the page, as well as full CSS control.

 ## Workflow